ksu-cc-410-fall2021/final-project-MUM2001/README.md

-If at any point one or both of the combatants's health reaches zero, the fight will end and a message will be displayed, to inform the user of the result, before loading the character creation screen once more, to allow the player to modify their character if they wish before initiating a battle once more.
+If at any point one or both of the combatants's health reaches zero, the fight will end and a message will be displayed, to inform the user of the result, before loading the character creation screen once more, to allow the player to modify their character if they wish before initiating another battle.